viniarruda/viniarruda/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px" />

 My name is Vinicius Arruda, I'm from São Paulo/Brazil and currently work as Software Engineer.
 I love animes, games, baseball and basket.
-If you wanna know more about me, you can follow me in some social medias.
+If you wanna know more about me, you can follow me in some social medias that you can find below.

 Also I'm creating an Open Source E-commerce that can be reused for the developers to help new sellers to create their own shops.
 You can send new [Pull Requests](https://github.com/react-shop/react-ecommerce) to help with it.